VirtualFlow/VFU/README.md

 ### GalaxyDock3
 Please paste the executable from [https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html](https://galaxy.seoklab.org/files/by2hsnvxjf/softwares/galaxydock.html) in the executables directory.
 Note a data directory (name 'data') is required for successful runs.

-### SMINA Scoring
-Please not that the ligand to be scored must be the sole ligand in the file.

 ### LightDock
 We suggest downloading LightDock from: [https://github.com/lightdock/lightdock](https://github.com/lightdock/lightdock).
 For this, within the current working directory (VF-Unity), please run: